IDouble/Keyboard/README.md

 A Simple Java API for controlling the keyboard

 - easy to use
-- powerfull
+- powerful
 - many functions

-I searched long for a simple Keyboard class in Java but I found nothing who fitted my needs,so I writted a simple Java API for accessing the Keyboard.
+I searched long to find a simple Keyboard class for Java but I have found nothing that fits, so I writed a simple Java API for accessing the Keyboard.

 # Example